benhoyt/benhoyt.github.com/writings/2020-07-01-generics-in-go.md

     })
 </pre>

-<p>There are other ways to work around Go's lack of generics, such as creating container types that use <tt>interface{}</tt> (the "empty interace").
+<p>There are other ways to work around Go's lack of generics, such as creating container types that use <tt>interface{}</tt> (the "empty interface").
 This effectively "boxes" every value inserted into the collection, and requires run-time type assertions, so it is neither particularly efficient or type-safe.
 However, it works and is pragmatic, and even some standard library types like <tt><a href="https://golang.org/pkg/sync/#Map">sync.Map</a></tt> use this approach.</p>

 <p>Some developers go so far as to argue generics shouldn't be added at all, as they will bring too much complexity.
 For example, developer Greg Hall <a href="https://dzone.com/articles/go-doesnt-need-generics">hopes</a> "<span>that Go never has generics, or if it does, the designers find some way to avoid the complexity and difficulties I have seen in both Java generics and C++ templates</span>".</p>